usdot-its-jpo-data-portal/sandbox/README.md

 aws s3 ls s3://usdot-its-cvpilot-public-data/ --recursive --human-readable --summarize --profile default
 ```

-### Directory Structure
+#### Directory Structure

-The directory structure within the buckets will take the following form:
+The directory structure within the buckets will take the following form, with the year, month, day, hour based on when the data point was generated.

 	`{Source_Name}/{Data_Type}/{Year}/{Month}/{Day}/{Hour}`